Small Intestinal Bacterial Overgrowth: What to Know

 Antibiotics

 A short course of antibiotics can significantly reduce abnormal bacteria associated with Small Intestine Bacterial Overgrowth syndrome.
 Common antibiotics include Ciprofloxacin (Cipro), Metronidazole (Flagyl), and Rifaximin (Xifaxan).
 Rifaximin is the preferred treatment due to its lower toxicity and positive effects on bacterial flora.
-A recent meta-analysis found Rifaximin effective in eradicating SIBO in 64% of cases, compared to 41% with other systemic antibiotics like tetracyclines and Metronidazole.
+A recent meta-analysis found Rifaximin to be effective in eradicating SIBO in 64% of cases, compared to 41% with other systemic antibiotics, such as tetracyclines and Metronidazole.
 Another study shows that this approach eliminates SIBO for 67% of patients.

 Low FODMAP Diet